About St. Mary’s

 The Stained Glass

-The stained glass at St. Mary’s is one of our most wonderful treasures that we can boast.
-Designed and executed by one artist, all our windows were the work of Len Howard, one of the great masters of the artform.
+The stained glass at St. Mary’s is one of our most wonderful and cherished treasures.
+Designed and executed by one artist, all of our windows were the work of Len Howard, one of the great masters of the artform.
 The seven tall lancet windows above the altar depict the Ascendant Christ in the center with the apostles on either side.
 Two great windows over the front doors depict the Virgin Mary and St. John the Divine.
 Many of our windows were commissioned in memorial or honor of a loved one, and you may often observe an inscription noting their birth and death.
-Several also reside in the crypt as well and are illuminated by electrical backlight.
+Several stained glass windows reside in the Crypt as well and are illuminated by electrical backlight.
 Mr. Howard labored on the stained glass in the Cathedral from 1925 to the final commission of the Clerestory Windows in 1955.

 The Pipe Organ

-The organ has an incredible story all of its own!
-It is a Schantz organ, installed in 1956, and it is considered one of the finest in the South.
-It is housed in an oak case carved in the style of chancel furniture and was one of the first of its kind in the area.
-It consists of 6 divisions (or groupings) of pipes, 50 ranks, and over 3,000 pipes, including some from the earlier Kilgen organ which was installed in 1927.
+The organ has an incredible story all its own!
+A Schantz organ, it was installed in 1956 and is considered one of the finest in the South.
+Housed in an oak case carved in the style of chancel furniture, our pipe organ was one of the first of its kind in the area.
+It consists of 6 divisions (or groupings) of pipes, 50 ranks, and over 3,000 pipes, including some from the earlier Kilgen organ, which was installed in 1927.
 The troumpette-en-chamade (or state trumpets) were installed above the entrance doors in 1975.
 The pipes are powered by a 4.5 horsepower blower installed in the Crypt.
-Over time several incredible musicians have graced its keys and it has played hundreds of services and concerts.
+Over time, several incredible musicians have graced its keys, and it has played hundreds of services and concerts.

 The Sisters Chapel